2003 WSOP: The Morning After Moneymaker

 By day’s end, I’d retrieved so many voice messages that I couldn’t return the calls fast enough.

 There, I met with Dan Goldman.
 I knew Dan completely understood the significance of this unique moment in time.
-Dan wouldn’t need explanation or a pep talk.
+Dan wouldn’t need an explanation or a pep talk.
 If anything, Dan was already ahead of the game.

 While dozens of other guests stood at the bar and talked poker and Moneymaker, Dan and I took over a quiet booth off to the side.
 I remember looking across the table and staring straight at Dan and saying, “This isn’t the end.
 This is just the beginning.
 Our work — you and me — it’s just starting.”